ctOP-IIITH/docs/docs/api-documentation/api-overview.md

 ---
 id: api-overview
-title: API Overview
+title: Overview of the API
-sidebar_position: 1
 ---

-# API Overview
+# Overview of the API

-This section introduces the ctOP API, including the base URL, authentication methods, and common response codes.
+Specific details will be provided in this section.
+For comprehensive API documentation, please visit [Official API docs](https://xapi-ctop.vjspranav.dev/redoc).